irocn/slingshot/participants/sector-checker.md

 N/A

 ## (7) How are you structuring the data?
-use json format to relate with minerid, sectorsid, health status etc.
+Export json format data to report the checking result

 ## (8) What pre-processing are you doing before ingesting the data?